sbustelo/AI-DevTools/README.md

 **Location:** `/AI-First-Directive/`

+👉 See [AI-First-Directive README](AI-First-Directive/README.md) for version history and extended protocols.

 ### 2. Project Dumper
 **Description:** PHP script that generates a complete dump of the directory structure and text file content, ideal for feeding AI prompts with the full context of a project.